 West Beach is located along Adelaide’s coast, just north of Glenelg.
 It’s a chilled-out beach suburb, with plenty of sand, sun, and good times.
 Whereas Henley Beach is further north full or great cafes and restaurants.

-The main highlight here is Mega Adventure, a large climbing and aerial adventure complex located just off the beach.
+The main highlight here at West Beach Adventure, a large climbing and aerial adventure complex located just off the beach.
 With rope platforms, swings, high wires, suspended ladders and more, it’s an adrenaline-packed way to spend the afternoon.

 Henley Square is a precinct filled with restaurants that overlook the water and jetty.
 There is also an epic water feature that kids love to splash about in.
 Whether a restaurant tickles your fancy or fish and chips on the beach (or grass) Henley Square is a great place to relax.